Mountain House Flag Football

 XII.
 Flag Pulling

 1. A legal flag pull takes place when the ball carrier is in full possession of the ball.
+If a flag is pulled before a ball carrier is in full possession of the ball, the ball carrier is not down until they have been tagged.

 2. Defenders can dive to pull flags but cannot tackle or hold the ball carrier when attempting to pull flags.